iingles/isaac-ingles-3790-final/README.md

    2. [Help Page](https://iingles-3790-final.netlify.com/Help), source located at /src/views/Help.vue

 1. ### Custom directive used on at least one component:
-    * There is a global directive called "emphasized declared in /src/main.js
+    * There is a global directive called "emphasized" declared in /src/main.js
     * This directive is used in the [Workspace View Port](https://iingles-3790-final.netlify.com/workspace/content/modules) to change the color and various other styles of the "results" text.
     * source located at /src/main.js and /src/components/workspace/WorkspaceViewPort.vue